Off-label use: Frequency of off-label use

 Off-label use is very common.
 Generic drugs generally have no sponsor as their indications and use expands, and incentives are limited to initiate new clinical trials to generate additional data for approval agencies to expand indications of proprietary drugs.
 Up to one-fifth of all drugs are prescribed off-label and amongst psychiatric drugs, off-label use rises to 31%.

 Among use of antipsychotic medications in the United States, a shift occurred from typical agents in 1995 (84% of all antipsychotic visits) to atypical agents by 2008 (93%).
 Atypical use has grown far beyond substitution for the now infrequently used typical agents.

-A 2009 study found that 62% of U.S. pediatric office visits from 2001-2004 included off-label prescribing, with younger children having a higher chance of receiving off-label prescriptions.
+A 2009 study found that 62% of U.S. pediatric office visits from 2001 to 2004 included off-label prescribing, with younger children having a higher chance of receiving off-label prescriptions.
 Specialist physicians also prescribed off-label more frequently than general pediatricians.
 In 2003, passage of the Pediatric Research Equity Act gave the FDA power to require pharmaceutical companies to perform clinical trials in all age groups in which clinical use is reasonably foreseeable.
-By some estimates, the number of clinical trials performed in children from 2002–2012 exceeded that in the prior 50 years.
+By some estimates, the number of clinical trials performed in children from 2002 to 2012 exceeded that in the prior 50 years.

 In 2014, the American Academy of Pediatrics released a statement regarding off-label use of pharmaceuticals in children.
 The article recommends to pediatricians that "Off-label use is neither incorrect nor investigational if based on sound scientific evidence, expert medical judgment, or published literature" and that "Evidence, not label indication, remains the gold standard from which practitioners should draw when making therapeutic decisions for their patients."
 The statement further advocates additional support and additional incentives for clinical testing of drugs in children, and publication of all results irrespective of positive outcome.